hgyxbll/cheat/README.md

 	E:\CHEAT> makefile.bat

-You can see screenshots of these in section 7.
+You can see screenshots of them in section 6.

 ### 4.2   Language Compatibility

-CHEAT is designed for C, but
+The project is designed for C, but also works with C++.
+It abides by ISO/IEC 14882:1998 as far as is reasonable.

- also works with C++ after wading through a million warnings.
+Hopefully it is not an issue to wade through a million warnings.

 	[user@computer cheat]$ make -e CC=g++ -f makefile.gcc

 ## 5   Bugs and Limitations

-CHEAT is naturally fickle, because it is built with C and heavy preprocessor abuse.
+CHEAT is naturally fickle, because it is built with heavy preprocessor abuse.
-Some problems that are impossible to fix are collected into the following sections.
+Some problems are impossible to fix, so they are collected into this section.

 ### 5.1   Identifiers

-Identifiers starting with
- `CHEAT_` and `cheat_` are
- reserved for internal use as
- C does not have namespaces.
+Identifiers starting with `CHEAT_` and `cheat_` are reserved for internal use as C does not have namespaces.

+(Rewrite the rest.)

 ### 5.2   File Definitions